 - Counties in Time - documents and commentaries from the National Archives of Ireland

-The National Archives is listing and making available files that relate to compensation claims for property losses during the Civil War period, 1921-1923, and files for counties Cork and Kerry are now available to search online.
+The National Archives is listing and making available files that relate to compensation claims for property losses during the Civil War period, 1921-1923.

 The ”Guide to the records deposited in the Public Record Office of Ireland“ by former Assistant Deputy Keeper of the Public Records Herbert Wood is now available to consult on our website.
 Published in 1919, the guide lists the collections lodged in the PROI at that time, many of which were subsequently destroyed in the fire during the civil war in 1922.